ramesheorann/ETH-AVAX-PROOF-Intermediate/Functions and Errors/README.md

 The constructor function is executed once during contract deployment.
 It sets the contract owner to the address of the message sender.

-#### `withdraw(uint amount)`
+#### `withdraw_amount(uint amount)`

-The `withdraw` function allows the contract owner to withdraw a specified amount of funds from the contract balance.
-It includes several checks using require statements to ensure the withdrawal conditions are met:
+The `withdraw_amount` function allows the contract owner to withdraw a specified amount of funds from the contract balance.
+It includes checks using assert statements to ensure the withdrawal conditions are met:
+- The contract balance must be equal to or greater than the requested amount.

+#### `add_amount(uint amount)`

+The `add_amount` function allows the contract owner to add a specified amount of funds to the contract balance.
+It includes checks using require statements to ensure the addition conditions are met:
 - The amount must be greater than zero.
-- The contract balance must be equal to or greater than the requested amount.

-If the require conditions are satisfied, the function attempts to transfer the funds to the message sender using the `call` function.
-The `assert` statement checks if the transfer was successful.
-If the transfer fails, the function reverts with an error message using the `revert` statement.

 #### `getContractBalance()`